Architecture Modes

 frontend/ -- React SPA

 A standard React + Vite + TanStack Router application.
 File-based routing lives in src/routes/.
 Unlike the triple or double architecture, there is no packages/shared/ directory.
-Zod schemas live in src/schemas/ and TypeScript types in src/types/ -- everything is self-contained within the frontend directory.
+The Zod schemas and TypeScript types that other architectures publish as a workspace package are mirrored into src/shared/ instead, and tsconfig.json aliases @repo/shared/* onto them.
+Import paths therefore read the same in every architecture -- everything is self-contained within the frontend directory.

 grit.json -- Project Config